e-gov/GovSSO-Mock/DEPLOYMENT.md

    docker compose -f C:/path/to/GOVSSO-Mock/docker-compose.yml build
    ```
 2. Run the following command to generate keypairs and certificates for mock and example client (replace
-   `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your
+   `C:/path/to/GOVSSO-Mock` part with absolute path of the cloned GOVSSO-Mock repository folder in your filesystem;
-   filesystem; MSYS_NO_PATHCONV=1 is only needed when using Git Bash shell on Windows, remove it when using PowerShell,
+   MSYS_NO_PATHCONV=1 is only needed when using Git Bash shell on Windows, remove it when using PowerShell, Windows
-   Windows command prompt or Linux/Mac):
+   command prompt or Linux/Mac; remove --user when using Windows):
    ```shell
    MSYS_NO_PATHCONV=1 docker run --rm --user $(id -u):$(id -g) -v C:/path/to/GOVSSO-Mock/config:/config -w /config eclipse-temurin:17 bash generate-resources.sh
    ```